jakehwll/lightrail-board/README.md

 ![Lightrail Board Screenshot](./.github/assets/preview.png)

-## Quickstart
+## Quickstart (Local)

-The most convenient way to use this repository is to take the `docker-compose.yml` provided.
+The most convenient way to use this repository is to use a `docker-compose.yml`.

 - [Docker](https://www.docker.com/)
 - [Docker Compose](https://docs.docker.com/compose/)